 - Ensure a well stocked pharmacy and reliable supply of affordable medication.

-- Carry out malaria testing and provide the necessary treatment.
+- Carry out malaria and other disease testing and provide the necessary treatment.

 - Provide training and practical support to the team of volunteer community health workers who educate vulnerable individuals and families in health related issues.